Signed in as:

 From the scene where young Wheezer takes his newborn baby brother back to the hospital to trade him for a goat!
 This filming location then and now comparison photo looks north up Motor Avenue at Tabor Street in the Palms neighborhood of Los Angeles.
 In the 95 years since this film was made, there have been massive changes to this location.

-More then and now filming locations photos from this film are here on Page 3 in The Little Rascals Filming Locations Photo Gallery.
+More then and now movie locations photos from this film are on Page 3 in The Little Rascals Filming Locations Photo Gallery.
+Click here and scroll down the page to view them now.

 A small donation gives you membership access to the entire site to see this and all the other film locations then and now videos and photo galleries.